PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 target output fans into control-plus-target for X measurement, while the control output fans into control-plus-target for Z measurement.
 Exact tests cover two and three CX boundaries and prove that depth, labels, offsets, and placement do not cause another physical compile.

-Mixed final bases expose too few logical columns in the current one-observable-per-patch schema for a sound transform and therefore retain the full-model fallback, as do patches whose shapes differ, reversed/noncanonical operation ordering, or a memory side shorter than two rounds.
+Mixed two-patch H/CX schedules use a bounded boundary family selected by the physical X/Z assignment before the gate and the complete future logical action.
+The latter is normalized to a finite two-qubit real-Clifford state, then synthesized as a canonical H/CX word subject to the frontend's equal-orientation CX constraint.
+The canonical word may contain several logical gates, but its length is bounded by the finite state space rather than the algorithm depth;
+three SEC rounds between its gates isolate the selected physical slice.
+This also handles mixed final measurement bases that cannot be represented by the two-column fan-out shortcut used for repeated CX alone.
+Exact tests cover both H-before-CX and CX-before-H schedules, descriptor segmentation, independent placement, and warm-cache reuse.
+Patches whose shapes differ, reversed CX ordering, invalid physical orientation transitions, or a memory side shorter than two rounds retain the full-model fallback.

 The current standalone SZ/SZdg emitter is deliberately not cached.
 Its full DEM contains mechanisms whose detector span grows with the entire preceding memory